home-assistant/home-assistant.io/source/_components/sensor.google_travel_time.markdown

 You need to register for an API key by following the instructions [here](https://github.com/googlemaps/google-maps-services-python#api-keys).
 You only need to turn on the Distance Matrix API.

-[Google now require billing](https://mapsplatform.googleblog.com/2018/05/introducing-google-maps-platform.html) to be enabled (and a valid credit card loaded) to access Google Maps APIs.
+[Google now requires billing](https://mapsplatform.googleblog.com/2018/05/introducing-google-maps-platform.html) to be enabled (and a valid credit card loaded) to access Google Maps APIs.
 The Distance Matrix API is billed at US$10 per 1000 requests, however a US$200 per month credit is applied (20,000 requests).
 By default, the sensor will update the travel time every 5 minutes, making approximately 288 calls per day.
 Note that at this rate, more than 2 sensors will likely exceed the free credit amount.
-If you need to run more than 2 sensors, consider changing the [scan interval](/docs/configuration/platform_options/#scan-interval) to something longer than 5 minutes to stay within the free credit limit.
+If you need to run more than 2 sensors, consider changing the [scan interval](/docs/configuration/platform_options/#scan-interval) to something longer than 5 minutes to stay within the free credit limit or update the sensors on-demand using an automation (see example below).

 A quota can be set against the API to avoid exceeding the free credit amount.
 Set the 'Elements per day' to a limit of 645 or less.
 Details on how to configure a quota can be found [here](https://developers.google.com/maps/documentation/distance-matrix/usage-and-billing#set-caps)